Brabada/Programming-vacancies-compare/README.md

 $ python get_average_salary.py
 ```

-It can take about ~1 minute.
+It can take about ~30 seconds.

 Output must be:
 ```shell